inspirai/Characterize-Anything/README.md

 - [ ] Release a show-case video.
 - [ ] ...

-## 6) Acknowledgement
+## 7) Acknowledgement

 We appreciate the open source of the following preliminary projects:

 [Segment Anything](https://github.com/facebookresearch/segment-anything) is a strong segmentation foundation model that supports diverse prompts.

-[Track Anything](https://github.com/gaomingqi/Track-Anything) combines SAM with XMem for high-performance object tracking and segmentation in videos
+[Track Anything](https://github.com/gaomingqi/Track-Anything) combines SAM with XMem for high-performance object tracking and segmentation in videos.

-[Langchain](https://github.com/hwchase17/langchain/tree/master) is a framework for developing applications powered by language models
+[Langchain](https://github.com/hwchase17/langchain/tree/master) is a framework for developing applications powered by language models.